jriordan22849/quiz/README.md

 Solution

 The technologies that I used were to complete the challenge were:
-HTML - Front end - displaying information
+HTML - Front end - displaying information.
+Bootstrap - CSS.
-Django Templating Language - Front end - displaying information Python - Backend - handling requests and interacting with the database.
+Django Templating Language - Front end - displaying information.
+Python - Backend - handling requests and interacting with the database.
 Ubuntu Server - Django - handle requests from the website and to host the website.

 The solution that I came up with is as follows.
 I developed a web application that allows users to complete quizzes online.